gbouchar/gbouchar.github.io/index.md

         alt="Guillaume at the top of Chamechaude in Chartreuse montains, France"/>
 </a>
-My name is Guillaume Bouchard <a class="fnote" href="#fnote-name">*</a>, I am senior researcher at [University College London][ucl] (UCL) after 11 years at [Xerox Research Centre Europe][xrcegb] in Grenoble, France.
+My name is Guillaume Bouchard <a class="fnote" href="#fnote-name">*</a>, I am a senior researcher at [University College London][ucl] (UCL) after 11 years at [Xerox Research Centre Europe][xrcegb] in Grenoble, France.
 I find research on [Natural Language Processing][nlp] (NLP) and [Machine Learning][ml] to be fascinating.
-I'm deeply interested in one research direction: replacing programming languages by interactive dialog interaction in natural language.
-We currently created a company called [Bloomsbury-AI][bai] with colleagues to make this project real.
-The main idea of the company is presented on [this video][videobai].
+I'm deeply interested in one research direction: replacing programming languages with interactive dialog interaction in natural language.
+We recently created a company called [Bloomsbury-AI][bai] with colleagues to make this project real.
+The main idea of the company is presented in [this video][videobai].

 If you share any of my research interests, do have a look at my [list of publications][pubs] since 2015 and if you have questions regarding my previous and/or current research, feel free to look at my previous web [page][xrcegb] or to contact [me][contact].
-I am currently a member of the [UCL Machine Reading Group][uclmr] at the [Department of Computer Science][uclcs] and received a PhD in 2004.
+I am currently a member of the [UCL Machine Reading Group][uclmr] at the [Department of Computer Science][uclcs] and received a PhD in 2004 from Institut National de Recherche en Automatique et Informatique ([INRIA][inria]) and [University Joseph Fourier][ujf].

 <p class="fnote" id="fnote-name">* Guillaume Bouchard</p>